7. The Chariot

 – Are you safeguarding your peace or trying to control things?Move forward with conscious will

-– What are you ready to commit to with clarity, not just ambition?
+– What are you ready to commit to with clarity in tandem with ambition?

 – Where do you need to slow down in order to move with real purpose?